Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 ### Per-form Settings

 Open any page in the Elementor editor and select a Form widget.
-In the **Content** tab, after the **Form Fields** section, you will see a new **Newsman** section with three settings:
+In the **Content** tab, after the **Form Fields** section, you will see a new **Newsman** section with these settings:

 - **Send to Newsman** - Off by default.
 Turn this on to enable Newsman for this form.
 When off, no data from the form is sent to Newsman regardless of the per-field options below.

+- **Newsletter form** - Off by default.
+Turn this on to mark the form as your site's newsletter form.
+Two things change when on: (1) the per-form **Newsman List** and **Newsman Segment** below are hidden — submissions go to the list and segment configured in **NewsMAN > Sync** instead; (2) the form becomes eligible to be picked as the **Source Form** for the API v1 `subscriber.list` export (see *Exporting Subscribers from Form Submissions* further below).

-- **Newsman List** - Visible only when **Send to Newsman** is on.
+- **Newsman List** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
 Pick the Newsman list that should receive submissions from this form.
 The dropdown is populated automatically from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, and is cached for 10 minutes.
 If the dropdown is empty, see the troubleshooting note at the end of this section.

+- **Newsman Segment** - Visible under the same conditions as **Newsman List**.
+Optional.
+Lets you assign new subscribers to a segment of the selected list.
+The dropdown is list-scoped — only segments that belong to the picked **Newsman List** are shown, and changing the list clears any segment that no longer matches.
+Cross-list segments are dropped at submission time as a safety net.

 - **Opt-in mode** - Defaults to **Single opt-in**.
 With single opt-in, a new submission is added to the list immediately.
 With **Double opt-in**, the plugin asks Newsman to send a confirmation email to the address; the subscriber is only added to the list once they click the link in that email.
 Existing subscribers always have their property values refreshed regardless of the mode.

 ### Per-field Settings

-Each individual field in the form has two extra options under its **Advanced** tab:
+Each individual field in the form has extra options under its **Advanced** tab:

 - **Send to Newsman** - On by default for new fields.
 When on, this field's value is included in the submission to Newsman as a subscriber property.
 The field's **ID** (set in **Advanced > Custom ID**) becomes the property key in Newsman, so use stable, snake_case IDs like `phone`, `company`, or `birthdate`.

 - **Use as Newsman email** - Off by default.
 Mark exactly one field with this option to indicate which field holds the subscriber's email address.
 Only **Email** and **Text** field types can be marked.
 If no field is marked, or the marked field is empty at submission time, the form will fail with an inline error.

+- **Use as Newsman firstname** - Off by default.
+Optional.
+Mark one field with this option to send its value as the subscriber's firstname (the `firstname` attribute on the Newsman subscriber).
+When set, the field is sent through the dedicated firstname channel instead of as a generic property.
+Best on text fields.

+- **Use as Newsman lastname** - Off by default.
+Optional.
+Same as Firstname, but for the lastname attribute.

+- **Use as Newsman phone** - Off by default.
+Optional.
+Mark one field with this option to send its value as the subscriber's phone (stored as the `phone` subscriber property).
+Best on `tel`/`text` fields.

 > Tip: the **Custom ID** of an Elementor field is what you set in the field's **Advanced > Custom ID** input.
 The default IDs are auto-generated (for example `field_a1b2c3d`) and not very readable in Newsman.
 We recommend you set a meaningful Custom ID on every field you mark as **Send to Newsman**.